About the Program

 California Music Project

-The California Music Project and San Jose State University have partnered to provide music education fellowships to music education students who work for eight to ten hours per week within local public schools.
+The California Music Project and San José State University have partnered to provide music education fellowships to music education students who work for eight to ten hours per week within local public schools.
 Current teachers and administrators apply to participate, and a graduate assistant and the music education coordinator supervise fellows and provide support.
-See regular updates about the SJSU program.

 Music ED Blog

-Visit the Learn to Teach Music blog to stay up-to-date with the exceptional SJSU Music Education program.
+Visit the SJSU Music Education page on Facebook to stay up-to-date with the exceptional SJSU Music Education program.

 Frequently Asked Questions